 Thoughts of surviving winter with chickens don’t have to send chills up your spine.
-There are only two things that are critical to a backyard flock in cold temperatures: access to water and a dry coop.
-Actively planning to ensure both is the key to cold weather survival with chickens.
+There are only a few things that are critical to a backyard flock in cold temperatures: access to water, feed and a dry, draft-free coop.
+Actively planning to ensure they have those resources is the key to cold weather survival with chickens.
 When best coop management practices for good ventilation and waste handling are already in effect, bracing for winter’s bite shouldn’t require much effort.

 Water is the essential nutrient in a chicken’s daily diet; it is required for regulating body temperature, digestion, growth and egg production.
 Lack of access to water for even a few hours can result in a drop in egg production for weeks.
 Chickens eat more in the winter to regulate their temperature and they require water to digest food- if water is frozen, they will not eat and cannot warm themselves properly.

 1. Cookie Tin water heater: For less than $10 and 10 minutes, a water heater can be fashioned out of common household objects, which will keep water in plastic and metal waterers liquid in sub-zero temperatures. (limitation: electricity required)